ChrisLTD/linear-user-performance-tracker/readme.md

 ## Fetching Team and User IDs

-You can fetch your team's ID and user IDs by running the `get-ids.js` script.
+You can fetch your user IDs by running the `get-ids.js` script.
 Use the following command:

 ```
 npm run get-ids